Is Picking Up a Toddler Safe While You Are Pregnant?

 Recommended Method

 When you do lift your toddler, use proper lifting techniques to avoid injuring yourself.
-Bend from the knees to pick up your toddler, and lift her by straightening your knees, keeping your back straight and using your legs to do the work of lifting.
+Bend from the knees to pick up your toddler.
+Lift her by straightening your knees, keeping your back straight and using your legs to do the work of lifting.
 Avoid making sudden or jerky movements when you're lifting, since these kinds of movements can cause you to fall.
 And move slowly -- increased pregnancy blood flow may make you feel dizzy or lightheaded when you stand up suddenly, warns ob-gyn Laurie C. Zephyrin on BabyCenter.

 Considerations